 So, you’re an entrepreneur looking at going to university, but you’re unsure of how to make the best decision.
 Here’s what you’ll need to do:

-The most obvious step to take before deciding on a university is to compare universities by making a list of every place that offers the course you want to take.
+The most obvious step as entrepreneurs to take before deciding on a university is to compare universities by making a list of every place that offers the course you want to take.
 But how do you do this effectively?

 - Visit as many universities as you can.
 Of course, this may be tedious and costly if you’re having to travel far, but in the long term, it’ll greatly help sway your decision when it comes time.
 Physically visiting a place allows you to get a feel for the atmosphere and whether or not you’d feel comfortable spending most of your time there.

 - Check out the courses modules properly and consider whether you will enjoy them.
 This is an imperative step to take and often one that gets pushed aside.
 Understanding what you’re going to be getting yourself into will give you an idea of what life at that university will entail.